Sunset Boulevard (film): Restoration and home media

 By the late 1990s, most Sunset Boulevard prints were in poor condition, and as the film was shot using cellulose nitrate filmstock, much of the original negative had perished.
 Paramount Studios, believing the film merited the effort of a complete restoration, mounted an expensive project to have it digitally restored.
 This restored version was released on DVD in 2002.
 In 2012, the film was digitally restored by Paramount Pictures for Blu-ray Disc debut.
 Frame-by-frame digital restoration by Prasad Corporation removed dirt, tears, scratches and other defects.

+In 2025, the film was restored in 4K for the 75th anniversary and released in limited theater screenings and Ultra HD Blu-ray on August 5, 2025, by Paramount Home Entertainment.

 Musical adaptations

 Stapley and Hughes

 From around 1952 to 1956, Gloria Swanson herself worked with actor Richard Stapley (aka Richard Wyler) and cabaret singer/pianist Dickson Hughes on an adaptation titled Boulevard! (at first Starring Norma Desmond).
 Stapley and Hughes first approached Swanson about appearing in a musical revue they had written, About Time (based on Time).
 Swanson stated that she would return to the stage only in a musical version of her comeback film.
 Within a week, Stapley and Dickson had written three songs which Swanson approved.

 In this version, the romance between Gillis and Schaefer was allowed to blossom, and rather than shoot Gillis at the end, Norma gave the couple her blessing, sending them on their way to live "happily ever after."

 Although Paramount gave verbal permission to proceed with the musical, there was no formal legal option.
 In the late 1950s, Paramount withdrew its consent, leading to the demise of the project.

 In 1994, Dickson Hughes incorporated material from Boulevard! into a musical Swanson on Sunset, based on his and Stapley's experiences in writing Boulevard!.

+This attempt is chronicled in the 2021 documentary Boulevard!
+A Hollywood Story.